Author/Historian Returns to His First Love: Coaching Crew

 The Publishing Event of 2011 Has Become the Precious Possesion of Today!

-The Sport of Rowing contains wonderful stories, anecdotes and compelling tales, some told for the very first time, as well as photos and images from historic films, many long forgotten, along with the words of athletes and coaches who have made rowing history.
-The book also addresses how the great historic boats actually rowed.
+My own book covers not a single extraordinary crew but rather the entire sweep of rowing history.
+It contains wonderful stories and compelling tales, some told for the very first time, as well as photos and images from historic films, many long forgotten, along with the words of athletes and coaches who have made rowing history.
+My book also addresses how the great historic boats actually rowed.
 This subject has never before been fully explored.

 The four-volume soft cover standard edition, same format, same content, same full color illustrations, has now also sold out in North America.
 I am profoundly grateful to our exclusive U.S. internet sales site: www.row2k.com.
 A limited number of standard editions remain for sale to visitors to Richard Way Booksellers (Contact Diana at firstname.lastname@example.org.) and to our publisher,the River & Rowing Museum (http://rrm.co.uk/), both in Henley-on-Thames, England, as well as on the British Rowperfect Website (www.rowperfect.co.uk).
 The price is 150 British pounds, and then if you live outside of the United Kingdom you also have to get it shipped, and that can be expensive since the sets are so bulky and heavy.